-Think about what you like.
-This may be a particular shop, product, or service that you really identify with.
-Look at the websites of companies or organisations that you like, they generally list their own vacancies, as well as giving an indication of the types of roles on offer.
+Is there a particular shop, product, or service that you really identify with?
+Look at the websites of companies or organisations that you like to get an idea of vacancies and job roles.
 Perhaps there’s a way to turn a particular interest or passion into a career?
-To some this is their ultimate aim; others prefer to keep work and leisure separate.
-Whatever your view, it’s still a useful exercise in establishing what you do or don’t want from a job.
+Even if you’d prefer to keep work and leisure separate, establishing what you do or don’t want from a job is a useful exercise.

 Going from the academic rigour of a degree, to little if any intellectual challenge can prove a shock to your system.
 Even reading a book without then writing an essay can take some adjustment.
 Keep those brain cells active with a short course in anything from holiday Spanish to web design, or join a local special interest club or society.
 As well as developing a new (potentially useful) skill, you’ll meet different people and help build your network of contacts.

 Visit friends in different parts of the country, stay with relatives, or even go on holiday.
 A change of scene can provide a sense of perspective, and may also spark some new ideas.
 You could try a working holiday or spend the last remnants of your student loan visiting somewhere you’ve always longed to go.
 If you didn’t take a gap year before university, this may be the ideal time before you get caught up in the world of work.

 There can be a big gulf between the idea and reality of a particular job or career route – the only way you’re really going to know if you like something is to give it a go.
 Volunteering is a great way to try things out and gain relevant skills and experience at the same time.
 Explore options on a community level – if you’re interested marketing could you help promote a local event?
 Investigate shadowing, internships and work experience and take a look at relevant professional associations which may signpost opportunities for new entrants.